-The 2022 volume caps applicable to multifamily loan purchases by Fannie Mae and Freddie Mac (the Enterprises) are $78 billion for each Enterprise, for a total of $156 billion during the calendar year of 2022.
+The 2023 volume caps applicable to the multifamily loan purchases of Fannie Mae and Freddie Mac (the Enterprises) will be $75 billion for each Enterprise, for a total of $150 billion during the calendar year 2023.

-To ensure the Enterprises continue to provide sufficient liquidity and support for the multifamily mortgage market, FHFA will continue to monitor impacts of COVID-19 on the multifamily mortgage market and will update the multifamily caps and mission-driven requirements if adjustments are warranted.
-However, to prevent market disruption, if FHFA determines that the actual size of the 2022 market is smaller than was initially projected, FHFA will not reduce the caps.
+FHFA anticipates the 2023 cap levels to be appropriate given current market forecasts; however, FHFA has been and will continue to monitor the multifamily mortgage market and will update the multifamily cap and mission-driven minimum requirements if the data shows changes in the market that warrant adjustments.
+However, if FHFA determines that the actual size of the 2023 market is smaller than initially projected, FHFA will not reduce the caps.

-To ensure a strong focus on affordable housing and traditionally underserved markets, FHFA is requiring that at least 50 percent of the Enterprises’ multifamily business be mission-driven affordable housing in accordance with the definitions in Appendix A of the Conservatorship Scorecard.
-(Link to 2022 Appendix A)
+To ensure a strong focus on affordable housing and traditionally underserved markets, FHFA requires that at least 50 percent of the Enterprises’ multifamily business be mission-driven, affordable housing in accordance with the definitions in

-FHFA is revising certain multifamily requirements for mission-driven affordable housing in Appendix A. For 2022, FHFA is making the following changes:
+FHFA is revising the multifamily requirements for mission-driven, affordable housing in Appendix A. For 2023, FHFA is making the following changes:

 Related News Release